draga79/NotiMail/README.md

 # NotiMail 📧

+**Version 0.9 is here, featuring support for monitoring multiple email accounts!**

 **Development is ongoing, and the project is in the early alpha stage - things may break!**

 Stay connected without the constant drain on your battery.
-Introducing **NotiMail** - the future of server-side email notifications supporting multiple push providers!
+Introducing **NotiMail** - the future of server-side email notifications supporting multiple push providers and multiple email accounts!

 Mobile devices often use IMAP IDLE, maintaining a persistent connection to ensure real-time email notifications.
 Such continuous connections rapidly consume battery power.
 The modern era demanded a smarter, more energy-efficient solution.
 Meet NotiMail.

 ## Features 🌟

--   **Monitors Emails on the Server**: NotiMail checks for new, unseen emails without needing a constant client connection.
+-   **Monitors Multiple Emails on the Server**: With version 0.9, NotiMail can now monitor multiple email accounts.
+Ensure you never miss an email regardless of which account it's sent to.

 -   **Processes and Notifies**: Once a new email is detected, NotiMail swiftly processes its details.